AndyFul/Hard_Configurator/README.md

 GUI to Manage Software Restriction Policies (SRP) and harden Windows Home OS.

 Files: Hard_Configurator(x64).exe , Hard_Configurator(x86).exe, RunAsSmartscreen(x64).exe, and  RunAsSmartscreen(x86).exe have to be copied to the folder c:\Windows\Hard_Configurator\
-All above files were written in AutoIt v.
+All above files were compiled in AutoIt v.
 3.3.14.2

 The program makes changes in Windows Registry to accomplish tasks enumerated below: